-Up until recently, choosing the type of lens implant to be used after cataract surgery was a decision that was left to the cataract surgeon.
-Today, there are a number of types of Intraocular Lens Implants (IOL) that can be used to correct your vision after cataract surgery.
-Choosing which one is best depends on the lifestyle of the patient and whether being independent of eyeglasses, including reading glasses and bifocals, is an important personal goal after cataract surgery.
+Until recently, choosing the type of lens implant used after cataract surgery was a decision left to the surgeon.
+Today, there are a number of Intraocular Lens Implants that are used to correct your vision after cataract surgery.
+Choosing which is best depends on the patient’s lifestyle, and whether being independent of glasses and/or contacts is an important goal after surgery.

 Monofocal Lens Implants

-A Monofocal Lens Implant is the most basic type of lens implant used to correct vision after cataract surgery.
-A Monofocal Lens Implant can provide very good vision after cataract surgery-but only at one set distance-usually for seeing things at a distance such as for driving or going to the movies.
-A Monofocal Lens Implant does not correct intermediate or arms length vision for doing things like playing cards and seeing the golf ball on the tee, or even seeing computer screens clearly.
-Nor do Monofocal Lens Implants correct near vision for doing things up close like seeing medicine bottles, reading or keeping your golf score, as these tasks require the correction of Presbyopia.
-Thus patients electing to have Monofocal Lens Implants will be dependent on glasses either some or most of the time in about 70% of cases.
+A Monofocal Lens Implant is the most basic type of lens implant.
+It is used to correct vision after cataract surgery.
+This implant can provide very good vision after cataract surgery, but only at one set distance.
+A Monofocal Lens Implant does not correct arms length vision for things like playing cards or seeing a golf ball on a tee.
+Monofocal Lens Implants also does not correct your up close vision.
+Thus, patients electing to have Monofocal Lens Implants will be dependent on glasses in about 70% of situations.

 Aspheric Lens Implants